-- a learning environment that meets the needs of all students - a comprehensive curriculum - quality teaching and experienced teaching staff - excellent student support and counselling services
+- a learning environment that meets the needs of all students - a comprehensive curriculum - quality teaching and experienced teaching staff - excellent student support and counselling services best suit their needs.

 On the following pages are the course descriptors for all subjects offered in all VCE pathways.
 Students need to read through and select their preferences carefully to ensure they meet their needs for the final two years of study at Highvale Secondary College.